Hyle-org/devhub-hyle/docs/quickstart/example/proof-composition.md

 - [simple-identity](https://github.com/Hyle-org/examples/tree/main/simple-identity)
 - [simple-token](https://github.com/Hyle-org/examples/tree/feat/ticket-app/simple-token)

 Traditional verification systems often require all proofs to be generated using the same proving system.
-Hylé removes this limitation, allowing:
+Hyli removes this limitation, allowing:

 - Interoperability: use different proof systems within a single transaction.
 - Atomicity: either all proofs verify, or none do.
 This ensures fail-safe execution.